awonak/pool-party/designdoc.md

 * Exposes RESTful APIs for handling requests from the React frontend.
 * Handles user authentication and authorization.
-* Interacts with SQLite to read and write data.
+* Interacts with database to read and write data.
 * Processes PayPal webhooks to update the ledger.

 ### Database (Postgres):